-Spices are the heart and soul of Indian cuisine; the use of spices has been an ancient tradition “recorded in Sanskrit texts 3,000 years ago”.
+Spices are the heart and soul of Indian cuisine.
+The use of spices has been an ancient tradition “recorded in Sanskrit texts 3,000 years ago”.
 The secret of Indian cuisine lies in the artful combination of spices, finding the right balance of each spice and tempering them skilfully in order to give each dish its distinct full-bodied flavour and aroma.

 Spices are also believed to have medicinal properties.
 India’s ancient Ayurvedic medicine offers a “holistic form of healing” that lists the five basic tastes: sweet, sour, salty, pungent and bitter.
-Spices such as asafoetida, anise, cinnamon, cumin, turmeric, clove, fennel, carda-mom, nutmeg, fenugreek seeds, mustard seeds, saffron, coriander, curry leaves, bay leaves along with chilli, ginger, onion and garlic (many of which are grown in India) are commonly used to relieve indigestion, infections, the common cold, arthritic pains, and even to keep cholesterol levels in check and protect against heart disease.
-Spices are so important to India that a dedicated Spices Board was established in 1986 with 32 members and its headquarters in Cochin, Kerala.
+Spices such as asafoetida, anise, cinnamon, cumin, turmeric, clove, fennel, cardamom, nutmeg, fenugreek seeds, mustard seeds, saffron, coriander, curry leaves, bay leaves along with chilli, ginger, onion and garlic (many of which are grown in India) are commonly used to relieve indigestion, infections, the common cold, arthritic pains, and even to keep cholesterol levels in check and protect against heart disease.
+Spices are so important to India that a dedicated Spices Board was established in 1986 with 32 members with headquarters in Cochin, Kerala.

 Apart from using spices individually, masala, basically a mix of spices, is used to add flavour even to the simplest of dishes.
-Masala comes in various combinations, from dry mixtures to wet pastes, from the more common North Indian garam masala — typically a mix of peppercorns, cumin, clove, cinnamon and cardamom pods — to a fiery South Indian coconut-based masala.
+Masala comes in various combinations, from dry mixtures to wet pastes, from the more common North Indian garam masala – typically a mix of peppercorn, cumin, clove, cinnamon and cardamom pods – to a fiery South Indian coconut-based masala.
 These masala concoctions can range in taste from mild to searingly hot.